Luphen1/Sales-of-a-supermarket/README.md

 8. What was the average rating for each product line?
 9. What city has the best order quantity?
 10. Which product lines have the highest and lowest percentage sales volumes?
+11. How does weekly sales vary across the dataframe?